SeLite/SeLite.github.io/Settings.md

     * done once for benefit of many
     * easier to use, share and manage than
       * editing Javascript files (possible typos..), or
-      * using Firefox' special URL _about:config_, which would
+      * using Firefox's special URL _about:config_, which would
         * hard-code preference names
         * allow only one configuration per Firefox profile.
 That is counter productive if you need to switch between configurations, since the profile contains the installed extensions, history etc. Copying the profile folders can lead to a mess.
   * an API to access the configured values